 concentration over the legal limit of 0.08 percent, they stumbled on the

 field sobriety test, or maybe they even admitted to having been drinking.

-DUI charges, even in the face of such incriminating evidence.
+for defending against DUI charges, even in the face of such incriminating evidence.

 Homicide - No crime is more serious than the crime of killing another human being,